 Honestly when he would drink the tension would diminish because at least then you knew what to expect.
 The walking on eggshells not knowing when he would snap was past and there was a release that came with that.

 Not that it was a bed of roses though.
-On many nights my Mom would come into our bedroom.
+As I briefly mentioned above, on many nights my Mom would come into our bedroom.
 Then we would crawl out the window and run into the nearby woods to escape him.